Is a virtual world necessarily a fake world? Consider the following case:

-“In June 2005, Qiu Chengwei, a Chinese national, won a virtual sword in the online game Legend of Mir 3.
+“In June 2005, QiuChengwei, a Chinese national, won a virtual sword in the online game Legend of Mir 3.
 He lent the sword to a fellow gamer Zhu Caoyuan who subsequently sold it [on eBay].
 When Qiu reported the incident to the police he was told a virtual sword was not real property and was not protected by law.
 Qiu went to the home of Zhu and stabbed him to death in a very real crime for which he is now serving a life sentence.”
 (Power, 2010) p188

-The stolen sword didn’t physically exist but it was real enough for those involved to sell, buy and kill for.
-It follows that for all intents and purpose, the Mir sword was real even though was just an information entity.
-As another example, Bitcoin is worth billions yet what it produces is not physical.
-This requires us to redefine reality from “What exists” to “What exists to an observer”, which applies equally to physical things by the observer effect in physics.
-Adding the observer to the definition of reality is consistent with current physics.
-It doesn’t mean that we unilaterally create reality as in solipsism, but that every reality event is an observer-observed interaction.
-The benefit of this definition is that it allows disciplines like sociology, psychology and computing to study social, human and information systems that are real.
+The stolen sword didn’t physically exist but it was real enough for those involved to own, sell and kill for.
+It follows that for all intents and purpose, the Mir sword was real, even though was virtual.
+As another example, Bitcoins are worth billions but they aren’t physical things, so if the current definition of reality as “What exists” means what exists physically, then Bitcoins don’t exist.
+A clearer definition of reality is “What exists to an observer”.

+This definition still applies to physical reality because every physical event requires an observer by the observer effect in physics.
+Adding the observer to the definition lets us to say that a dream is real to the dreamer but not to others.
+It doesn’t imply that we unilaterally create all reality as in solipsism, just our reality.
+That every reality event is an observer-observed interaction disciplines like sociology, psychology and computing to study social, human and information systems that are real.
 For if information wasn’t real, or if cognition wasn’t real, or if society wasn’t real, the sciences of computing, psychology and sociology would be the study of unreality.
-It is argued elsewhere that social, personal and information levels emerge from the physical level (Whitworth & Ahmad, 2013).
+It then follows that informational, personal and social realities emerge from physical reality (Whitworth & Ahmad, 2013).